dlnmr/MptcpDataset/README.md

 Description :

-This repository outlines the steps to generate the first labeled dataset detailing critical MPTCP scheduling parameters, as outlined in the accompanying article.
+This repository outlines the steps to generate the first labeled dataset detailing critical MPTCP scheduling parameters, as detailed in the accompanying article.

 Installation :